mejibyte/mejibyte.com/links.md

 # Interesting links

 This is just a collection of links to that I find interesting.
+Some of these are things I've read and really enjoyed.
+Others are things I want to read some day.

 ## Memory lane